 Different combinations of target customers and approaches can lead to either success or failure.

-No/low touch works well for SMBs to mid-market customers, mid-touch works well for mid-market to enterprise customers, and high touch works well for a primarily enterprise customer base.
+No/low touch works well for SMBs to mid-market customers, mid-touch works well for mid-market to enterprise customers, and high touch works well for a primary enterprise customer base.

 On the other hand, a high-touch approach fails for SMB to mid-market customers, and a low-touch approach fails for enterprise customers.
 But the worst approach of all is what Ford calls the “Carpet Bomb Mission”, using all approaches to target businesses of all sizes.